 (c) The purpose of this correspondence is to allow the officer to respond to the allegation, allow the director and contested case counsel to gather more information, and allow the parties to reach an informal resolution.

-(8) After an allegation is made by or filed with the director, the director, contested case counsel for POST, or other POST staff or designees will investigate the complaint.
+(8) After an allegation is made by or filed with the director, and upon a majority vote of the case status committee, the director, contested case counsel for POST, or other POST staff or designees will investigate the complaint.

-(9) Following the review and investigation of an allegation, communication with the respondent, communication with the employing authority, and consultation with counsel for POST, the director may take any appropriate action, including but not limited to the following:
+(9) Following the review and investigation of an allegation, communication with the respondent, communication with the employing authority, and consultation with counsel for POST, and based upon a majority vote of the case status committee, the director may take any appropriate action, including but not limited to the following:

 (a) engage in informal negotiations and settlement discussions and enter into a stipulation or memorandum of understanding with the officer or the officer's counsel, or otherwise informally resolve the complaint.
 An informal resolution reached before the MAPA contested case hearing stage under this subsection is not subject to approval by the council;